Associative array: Self-balancing binary search trees

 Another common approach is to implement an associative array with a self-balancing binary search tree, such as an AVL tree or a red–black tree.

-Compared to hash tables, these structures have both advantages and weaknesses.
+Compared to hash tables, these structures have both strengths and weaknesses.
 The worst-case performance of self-balancing binary search trees is significantly better than that of a hash table, with a time complexity in big O notation of O(log n).
 This is in contrast to hash tables, whose worst-case performance involves all elements sharing a single bucket, resulting in O(n) time complexity.
 In addition, and like all binary search trees, self-balancing binary search trees keep their elements in order.
 Thus, traversing its elements follows a least-to-greatest pattern, whereas traversing a hash table can result in elements being in seemingly random order.
-Because they are in-order, tree-based maps can also satisfy range queries (find all values between two bounds) whereas a hashmap can only find exact values.
+Because they are in order, tree-based maps can also satisfy range queries (find all values between two bounds) whereas a hashmap can only find exact values.
 However, hash tables have a much better average-case time complexity than self-balancing binary search trees of O(1), and their worst-case performance is highly unlikely when a good hash function is used.

-It is worth noting that a self-balancing binary search tree can be used to implement the buckets for a hash table that uses separate chaining.
+A self-balancing binary search tree can be used to implement the buckets for a hash table that uses separate chaining.
 This allows for average-case constant lookup, but assures a worst-case performance of O(log n).
-However, this introduces extra complexity into the implementation and may cause even worse performance for smaller hash tables, where the time spent inserting into and balancing the tree is greater than the time needed to perform a linear search on all of the elements of a linked list or similar data structure.
+However, this introduces extra complexity into the implementation and may cause even worse performance for smaller hash tables, where the time spent inserting into and balancing the tree is greater than the time needed to perform a linear search on all elements of a linked list or similar data structure.

 Other trees

-Associative arrays may also be stored in unbalanced binary search trees or in data structures specialized to a particular type of keys such as radix trees, tries, Judy arrays, or van Emde Boas trees, though the ability of these implementation methods within comparison to hash tables varies; for instance, Judy trees remain indicated to perform with a smaller quantity of efficiency than hash tables, while carefully selected hash tables generally perform with increased efficiency in comparison to adaptive radix trees, with potentially greater restrictions on the types of data that they can handle.
-The advantages of these alternative structures come from their ability to handle operations beyond the basic ones of an associative array, such as finding the mapping whose key is the closest to a queried key, when the query is not itself present in the set of mappings.
+Associative arrays may also be stored in unbalanced binary search trees or in data structures specialized to a particular type of keys such as radix trees, tries, Judy arrays, or van Emde Boas trees, though the relative performance of these implementations varies.
+For instance, Judy trees have been found to perform less efficiently than hash tables, while carefully selected hash tables generally perform more efficiently than adaptive radix trees, with potentially greater restrictions on the data types they can handle.
+The advantages of these alternative structures come from their ability to handle additional associative array operations, such as finding the mapping whose key is the closest to a queried key when the query is absent in the set of mappings.

 Comparison

 Ordered dictionary

-The basic definition of the dictionary does not mandate an order.
+The basic definition of a dictionary does not mandate an order.
 To guarantee a fixed order of enumeration, ordered versions of the associative array are often used.
 There are two senses of an ordered dictionary: